Hope After the Storm

 An Inland Hurricane

-On August 10, 2020, a powerful windstorm known as a derecho swept across the Midwest, devastating crops and property across eastern Iowa.
+On August 10, 2020, a powerful windstorm known as a derecho swept across the Midwest.
 The derecho reached hurricane-like windspeeds of up to 140 miles per hour and earned the distinction of being the most expensive thunderstorm in United States history.
-Much of the city was without power for more than a week.

 2160 Linden Drive SE has been the entrance to the property since the mid-20th century.
 The large trees that lined the drive were felled by the straight-line winds, blocking the entrance.